How to Start a Garden (Because Homegrown Food is the Best!)

 basket of vegetables with link to gardening courses

-#10 – Enjoy Your Harvest
+Enjoying Your Harvest

 Pick beans and peas every two to three days.
-Harvest sweet corn when cobs are well filled out and silk is dark.
+Harvest sweet corn when cobs are filled out and silk is dark.
 Harvest tomatoes and peppers green, or allow them to ripen to full sweetness and flavor.

 Flavor is typically at a peak when the morning dew has cleared, but before the afternoon heat has settled in.
 Sample and decide what tastes best to you.
-See How to Grow and Cook Nutrient Dense Foods for harvesting and storing tips.

 One of the reasons I love gardening is because if things don’t work out right the first time, there’s always next year.
 There are dozens of different ways to do just about everything.
 You won’t know what works best for you and your garden until you try.